 - Parsley – I strongly suggest using fresh parsley for making Portuguese tomato rice.

-If you like a bit more creaminess, use medium-grain rice like arborio (commonly used for risotto) or bomba rice (generally used for paella).
+If you like a bit more creaminess, use medium-grain rice like arborio (commonly used for making risotto) or bomba rice (generally used for paella).

 Preparation